edith-labs/edith-labs.github.io/content/blog/edith-isa-sandbox/index.md

 Because ISAs can get complicated fast, we hide some toggleable parameters under "Advanced Settings".
 These are the currently available settings:

+* **ISA Payment Cap:** This is the maximum amount of money a student could repay on their ISA.
+It doesn't matter if you make $200,000 a year, if your payback cap is 2.0x for a $10,000 ISA the most you would have to repay is $20,000.

 * **Estimated Interest Rate:** If you were to take out debt, the estimate interest rate for your loan payments.
 The interest rate for public student loans is 4.53% while the average interest rate for private student loans is 7.64%.
-For more details on student loan interest rates, check out our post [What are student loans?](/what-are-student-loans)
+For more details on student loan interest rates, check out our post [What are Student Loans?](/what-are-student-loans)

 * **Years Until Graduation:** Number of years until student graduates.
 For example, a senior would be 1 year from graduation and a sophomore would be 3 years from graduations.
 This determines how long it will take for the mentor to start seeing repayments on the ISA principal.